 Yes, this is an electricity shopping site.
 But saving on electricity is only part of it.
-Most of our customers are looking for ways to save on all their household bills, including utility bills.
+Most of our customers are looking for other ideas on how to reduce expenses and save money.
+When you focus on household bills, especially utility bills, you can drastically cut household expenses.
+That’s why we created this guide.

-But unlike most tips lists, The Ultimate Guide to Save on Utility & Household Bills gets into the nitty-gritty of exactly how to do it, including how how much money you can save.
+Unlike most tips lists, The Ultimate Guide to Save on Utility & Household Bills gets into the nitty-griddy of exactly how to do it, including how much money you can save.

 Let’s get started.